Coreoz/HTTP-Gateway/config-clients/README.md

 To add a new custom authenticator:
 1. Create the authenticator, see the [client access control module](../client-access-control) for details
-2. Create the `HttpGatewayAuthObject` object that will contain the auth data described in the configuration.
+2. Create a `record` or a `class` that will contain the auth data described in the configuration that will be used to create the authenticator.
 See `HttpGatewayAuthBasic` for an example
-3. Create the `HttpGatewayAuthConfig` object that contains the auth config key and the function to read the auth config value to create the `HttpGatewayAuthObject` object.
-See `HttpGatewayConfigAuth` for samples
+3. Create the function that will read the config to create the `record`/`class` previously defined, and the `HttpGatewayAuthConfig` object that contains the auth config key and the read config function that has just been defined.
+See `HttpGatewayConfigAuth.KEY_AUTH` or `HttpGatewayConfigAuth.BASIC_AUTH` for samples.
-4. Create the `HttpGatewayClientAuthConfig` that map the `HttpGatewayAuthObject` and `HttpGatewayAuthConfig` objects created previously.
-See `HttpGatewayConfigClientAuth` for samples
+4. Create the `HttpGatewayClientAuthConfig` that map the `HttpGatewayConfigAuth` to the authenticator.
+See `HttpGatewayConfigClientAuth.KEY_AUTH` or `HttpGatewayConfigClientAuth.BASIC_AUTH` for samples.
 5. Use the newly authenticators:
 ```java
 HttpGatewayConfigClientAuth customAuthenticatorConfig = ... // created following the previous steps